BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 !img("zcell085.png")

-You can also use a GourmetTreat to catch **Magby** and obtain *5 Exp.
+You can also use a Gourmet Treat to catch **Magby** and obtain *5 Exp.
 Candy L. Go back in the cave and drift all the way left.

 **ZCell 086: Tyluric Temple**